expo/expo/docs/pages/versions/unversioned/workflow/ios-simulator.md

 ### How do I force an update to the latest version?

-You can run `expo install:ios` to download and install the latest Expo client version in the simulator.
+You can run `expo client:install:ios` to download and install the latest Expo client version in the simulator.

 ### expo-cli is printing some esoteric error message about xcrun, what do I do?